English Language Arts and Reading

 - Hispanic Heritage Month web page

-- Each year, during February, we celebrate the history and cultural contributions of African Americans in the United States.
-Students learn about the achievements, perspectives, struggles, and experiences of African Americans throughout more than 400 years of American history.
-The following websites provide a variety of lessons, activities, and instructional materials that can be used to honor African American History Month and to support instruction in Ethnic Studies: African American Studies and other social studies courses throughout the year.
+- Each year, during February, we celebrate the history and cultural contributions of Black Americans in the United States.
+Students will explore over 400 years of Black history within the broader context of American History.
+The following websites provide a variety of lessons, activities, and instructional materials that can be used to honor Black History Month and to support instruction in Ethnic Studies: African American Studies and other social studies courses throughout the year.

 - Black History Month web page